 Stream based processing has risen in popularity in recent years, spurred on by event driven architectures, the need for faster analytics, and the availability of various technology stacks that make it all feasible.
 One popular component of such a stack is Apache Flink, a stream processing framework that boasts one of the most active open source communities today.
 Flink takes a stream-first approach — everything is a stream, and a batch file is treated as a special case of a bounded stream.
-At Vectorized, we share the view that streaming is a superset of batch, and our goal is to make Redpanda the best persistence layer for stream processors.
+At Redpanda, we share the view that streaming is a superset of batch, and our goal is to make Redpanda the best persistence layer for stream processors.

 Flink has several API layers that provide different levels of abstraction.
 At the highest level is Flink SQL, which allows non-programmers to easily build complex streaming pipelines in a familiar language.
 Flink SQL is ANSI compliant, and supports constructs such as joins, aggregations, windowing, and even user-defined functions.
 It can integrate with a number of data sources and sinks declaratively, via DDL statements.
 For example, to allow Flink SQL to read from a Kafka topic:

 CREATE TABLE access_logs (event_time TIMESTAMP(3) METADATA FROM 'timestamp',host STRING,ident STRING,authuser STRING,request STRING,status SHORT,bytes BIGINT) WITH ('connector' = 'kafka', -- using kafka connector'topic' = ‘logs’, -- kafka topic'scan.startup.mode' = 'earliest-offset', -- reading from the beginning'properties.bootstrap.servers' = 'kafka:9094', -- kafka broker address'format' = 'csv');